atom-material/atom-material-ui/CONTRIBUTING.md

 ### Reporting a bug

-Before opening an issue please search through the exiting ones, even those that are marked as closed.
+Before opening an issue please search through the existing ones, even those that are marked as closed.
 Also, please take these into account before submitting an issue:

 - **Which version of Atom are you using?** You can get the exact version by running `atom -v` in your terminal, or by starting Atom and running the Application: About command from the Command Palette.